slandonlewis/slandonlewis/README.md

-## Hi there 👋

-### About Me
+### About Me:
-  I am a software developer who currently uses Javascript and C#.
+  I am a junior software developer from Nashville Software School.
 I have always been fascinated by programs and websites, as well as what goes on behind the scenes!

- - 🌱 I’m currently learning C#
- - 📫 How to reach me: slandonlewis@gmail.com
+### Tech Stack:

+### Currently Working On:
+  -Learning Python
+  -Building a PokeDex App using MVC and SQLite

 <!--